SamueleD98/oal/README.md

     - VehicleInfo, keeps info such as the position and speed of the vehicle.
 The struct is meant to be upgradable according to the developments of the library.
     - ObstacleInfo, list of obstacles.
 Again, upgradable as needed.
     - Node, represents a possible waypoint with an estimated cost (time), the obstacle and vertex trace and a pointer to its parent node
     - Obstacle, has its id, heading, speed, dimension, and bounding box info (max and safety bb ration wrt original dimension).
-Also, a function computes the position for a specific time instant, according to speed and heading, and one computes the four vertexes' position according to the vehicle distance.
+Also, a function computes the position for a specific time instant, according to speed and heading, and one computes the four vertexes' position with respect to the centre of the obstacle.
 I know having methods this should be a class instead of a struct but I'd like to keep the attributes public.
 Any thoughts?
     - Vertex, a vertex (abs frame) position and id wrt to the obstacle.
 It's computed every time the algorithm looks for new nodes since the position changes over time (along with visibility).
     - InterceptPoint, where and when the vehicle would intercept a vertex according to the obstacle speed and heading and the vehicle speed (heading is computed)
 - Header Path Planner